timKraeuter/timKraeuter.github.io/_posts/2021-07-19-VisualDebugger.markdown

 For complex debugging scenarios, you can set the depth of visualization when using the visual debugger.
 In addition, you can export the current visualization as an SVG file.

+If you want a detailed explanation of the plugin checkout my paper [here](https://github.com/timKraeuter/Visual_Debugging_in_IntelliJ/blob/main/Visual_Debugging_in_IntelliJ.pdf).

 ---

 Check the plugin out [here](https://plugins.jetbrains.com/plugin/16851-visual-debugger) if you are curious!